syncfusion-content/asp.netwebforms-docs/aspnet/Slider/EnableDisable-the-Slider.md

 ---
 layout: post
 title: EnableDisable the Slider | Slider | ASP.NET | Syncfusion
-description: learn here all about enable disable the slider support in Syncfusion ASP.NET slider control,its element an more.
+description: Learn here all about enable or disable slider support in Syncfusion ASP.NET Slider control, its element, and more
 platform: aspnet
 control: Slider
 documentation: ug
 ---

-# Enable Disable the Slider in ASP.NET
+# Enable or Disable in ASP.NET Slider

 Slider control includes an option to enable/disable it.
 When you disable the Slider, it is displayed in a blur state and you cannot perform any operations in it.